pawarchetan/auction-app/README.md

     1. To represent the person who will be bidding.
   * Bid :
     1. To represent a bid placed by bidder (Id) again auction (Id).
     2. We are not storing List<Bids> in Auction because in some cases we might need only bid.
-For example: Finding all bids placed by bidder.
+For example: Finding all bids placed by any bidder.
 We dont want to search bids in each and every auction.
 Another use case, for a popular auction we will have n bids so storing all n bids inside a single document is not an ideal choice.

 * **GraphQL:**
-  * Please find all GraphQL queries/types/inputs/mutations in resources folder.
+  * Please find all `GraphQL queries/types/inputs/mutations in resources folder.`
   * Resolvers can be found in graphql package.

 * **Docker:**
-  * Please find dockerfile and docker-compose file
+  * Please find dockerfile file

 * **API details:**
-  * Please find attached QraphQL_API_Details.docx file for GraphQL API/payload details.
+  * Please find attached `QraphQL_API_Details.docx` file for GraphQL API/payload details.

 * **Unit Tests:**
   * Unit tests has been written using Junit and Mockito